Readify/telstra-purple-signatures/README.md

 ### ReactJS
 Note, in the interest of saving development time, this app uses the development version of react, served over CDN.

-Because of this it uses a browser version of babel.
-If you care about performance or stability, you should probably build the app locally and then server a minified version with production react
+Because of this, it uses a browser version of babel.
+If you care about performance or stability, you should probably build the app locally and then serve a minified version with production react

 ## Looks great, how can I use if for my company?
 All the components in App.js have their brand information extracted into `brandInfo` variables in the various components.